nsmarkop/plover_hy_dictionary/README.md

 ## Usage

-This plugin is based on the [Plover Python Dictoinary plugin](https://github.com/benoit-pierre/plover_python_dictionary) so you can reference its documentation.
+This plugin is based on the [Plover Python Dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary) so you can reference its documentation.

 The main example directly translated to hy for this plugin: